So What is BDARS All About?

 Based 15 miles South-East of London in the UK, The Bromley and District Amateur Radio Society offer technical and general interest talks, contest group, special event & demonstrations group, direction finding hunts, construction competitions, mutual help, newsletter, Licence Course tuition + Much Much more.

-Club Meetings are 7.30 for 8pm every third Tuesday of the month at Victory Social Club, Kechill Gardens, Hayes, Kent.
+Club Meetings are 7.30 for 8pm every third Tuesday of the month at Victory Social Club, Kechill Gardens, Hayes, Bromley, Kent BR2 7NG.

-Your first two meetings are free (donations are, however, always welcome!).
+Visitors are always welcome, your first two meetings are free.
 Annual subscription is just £15 with no meeting charge.

 Our next Training Courses

-This comment was received from Jeff O’Brian, one of our recent students.
+This comment was received from Jeff, one of our recent students:

 About Amateur Radio

-Amateur Radio is a great way to learn about communications technology and make friends all over the world.
-Getting involved in this fascinating hobby is very easy and won't cost and arm and a leg.
+Amateur radio is a great way to learn about communications technology and make friends all over the world.
+Getting involved in this fascinating hobby is easy and won't cost and arm and a leg.

-Today, Amateur Radio is a diverse hobby with many facets.
-As an amateur, one can work overseas stations on the H.F. bands (known as DX'ing), participate in contests, chat with amateur friends over the local VHF or UHF repeaters, build their own radios, antennas and accessories; communicate via orbiting satellites, try their hand at Morse Code (which is still as popular as ever), or even connect their personal computer to the world wide radio network.
-This list is far from exhaustive.
+Amateur radio is a diverse technologically based hobby with many facets, supported by worldwide international agreements.
+As a radio amateur, one can contact overseas stations on the shortwave bands (known as DX'ing), participate in radio sport, chat with amateur friends over the local VHF or UHF repeaters, design and/or build your own radios, antennas and accessories; try your hand at Morse Code (which is still as popular as ever), as well as combine radio, computer and software technologies.

-Why not come along to a BDARS meeting and have a chat about Amateur Radio and see how easy it is to get on the air and chatting !
+Why not come along to a BDARS meeting and have a chat about amateur radio and see how easy it is to get on the air and start chatting or experimenting !